AdguardTeam/AdguardKnowledgeBase/04.macos/05.solving-problems/01.install-cert/docs.en.md

   4. Navigate to "Authorities" tab and click on "Import..." button

-  5. Select file `/Library/Application Support/com.adguard.Adguard/NfApiConfiguration/SSL/Adguard Perosnal CA.cer`
+  5. Select file `/Library/Application Support/com.adguard.Adguard/NfApiConfiguration/SSL/Adguard Personal CA.cer`

 Exact actions required for different Gecko-based browsers may vary, but the general sequence and the path to `AdGuard Personal CA.cer` file will be the same.